Kebaya: Attire components

-Kain panjang is a long cloth wrapped around the hips, secured with a belt and wore as a kind of sarong or skirt.
+Kain panjang is a long cloth wrapped around the hips, secured with a belt and worn as a kind of sarong or skirt.
 The kain is an unstitched fabric wrap around three metres long while sarong is a stitched tube-like fabric wrap of the same length.
 For Javanese, Sundanese and Nyonya kebaya, batik is the most common, which may be from plain stamped cotton to elaborately hand-painted batik tulis embroidered silk with gold thread.
 In Bali and Malay populated areas, songket, tenun or other kinds of Balinese textiles are commonly used, often of matching fabrics with the blouse.